jason82autotech/README-Generator/Develop/README.md

-# How to hit stuff with hammers!
+# How to hammer stuff!

 ## Description

-How to hit stuff with hammers!
+Hammering stuff!

 ## Table of Contents